dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T593: Lack of oversight harms the environment through exploitation.
+### T593: Unchecked corporate actions lead to deforestation and pollution.

 |Support|
 |---|